The SHED Strategy

 To find out more, download a copy of the full strategy document: SHED Strategy April 2014

 The SHED Strategy was launched at the IfA conference in Glasgow on the 9th of April 2014, in a speech by Fiona Hyslop, Cabinet Secretary for Culture and External Affairs.
-Click here for more information about the launch, and background to the Strategy.

 A consultation on the SHED strategy was undertaken in May and June 2013, and a workshop was held on 28 May, 2013.
 A useful summary of the consultation is available, as well as the consultation responses and report on the SHED-PastMap workshop May 2013.